profit-rocks/profit-solver-informaticup2023/README.md

 In its default configuration, our program reads the scenario from `stdin` and writes it output to `stdout`.
 Use `-input` and `-output` to read from a file and write to a file.

-## Profiling
+### Profiling

+To investigate performance issues, you can use the integrated CPU profiler.

+- For the graphical output, you might need to install `graphviz` on your system.
+Look [here](https://graphviz.org/download/) for detailed installation instructions.
 - Use the command line argument `-cpuprofile PATH_TO_PROFILE_FILE` to run the code with profiling
 - Run `go tool pprof -http localhost:8080 PATH_TO_PROFILE_FILE` to get a visual representation of the results
-- You might need to install `graphviz` on your system.
-Look [here](https://graphviz.org/download/) for detailed installation instructions.

-## Benchmarking
+### Benchmarking

-- You can benchmark all tasks in `./tasks` using `python benchmark.py`.
-- Add `--keep-solutions` if you want to access the intermediate and final solutions afterwards
+To run benchmarks on our solution, you can use the `benchmark.py` script.
+By default, it runs benchmarks on all tasks in `./tasks`.
+Add the `--keep-solutions` flag if you want to access the intermediate and final solutions afterwards.
-- If you want to add a task for benchmarking, simply put it in `./tasks`